| Top |

 Factor by which to divide the time value. |

-glsi32 glk_date_to_simple_time_local (glkdate_t *date
+glsi32 glk_date_to_simple_time_local (glkdate_t *date,glui32 factor);

-Does the same thing as glk_date_to_simple_time_utc()
+Does the same thing as glk_date_to_simple_time_utc(), but interprets the

 broken-out structure as local time.